 The school telephone/intercom system will also be used to communicate announcements.
-Alert tones will sound prior to announcements.
 Students are asked to be quiet and give these announcements their full attention.

-Section 12 Student Valuables
+Section 11 Student Valuables

 Students, not the school, are responsible for their personal property.
 Students are cautioned not to bring large amounts of money or items of value to school.
 Students should not bring items such as athletic equipment, electronic games, toys, or other similar personal items to school unless they have the prior permission of their classroom teacher or school administrator.
 If it is necessary to bring valuable items or more money than is needed to pay for lunch, leave the money or valuables with a staff member in the school office for temporary safekeeping.
 Even then, the school is not in a position to guarantee that the student's property will not be subject to loss, theft or damage.